gmohamedstevens/EE629_IoT_Garden/log/README.md

+** 2021-01-25: **
+- Did a quick update on the main README.
+Now all hardware and libraries are up-to-date.
+Next up, adding an wiring schematic and then eventually getting around to fixing multiprocessing.

 ** 2020-12-28: **

-Doing a bit of restructuring of the README, going to turn this project page into more of a tutorial/how-to.
+- Doing a bit of restructuring of the README, going to turn this project page into more of a tutorial/how-to.
 Moving weekly updates into its own folder and using the root directory as the main page.

 ** 2020-12-14: **